vinthony/s2am/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;University of Macau<br>
 &nbsp;&nbsp;&nbsp;&nbsp;Trans. on Image Processing, vol. 29, pp. 4759-4771, 2020.

-> This repo. is still work-in-progress.
-More details of the pre-trained models, training details and the datasets will be released in the future.

-> if you want to evalute our method on image harmonization dataset, please refer [this repo](https://github.com/bcmi/Image_Harmonization_Datasets).

 ## News

 - 2020-12-18 The pretrained model on [iHarmony5 dataset](https://github.com/bcmi/Image_Harmonization_Datasets) are released.